Are Stochastic Multi-objective Bandits Harder than Single-objective Bandits?: Introduction

 The main research problem is therefore

 Our affirmative answer is that \textbf{stochastic MO-MAB is no harder than the single-objective bandit problem in the Pareto regret sense}.
-Specifically, in the stochastic full-feedback setting, Pareto regret can indeed be governed by a smaller certification task hidden inside the full Pareto geometry, and is thus no harder than the single-objective bandit problem.
-To this end, we propose a width-guided first-certification algorithm: under a unique-winner assumption on each objective, it is enough to certify one objective winner to stop incurring regret.
-The relevant hardness is thus captured by the easiest certification route, quantified by $g^\dagger$, the largest objective-wise winner-versus-runner-up gap.
+Specifically, in the stochastic full-feedback setting, Pareto regret \citep{drugan2013designing} can again be controlled through marginal regret, consistent with the conclusion from the adversarial setting \citep{xu2023pareto}, despite the different regret definition.
+To this end, we identify a problem-class property under which every marginal maximizer is Pareto-optimal.
+The relevant instance-dependent quantity is the largest objective-wise suboptimality gap, defined formally in Section~\ref{subsec:objective_gap}.
+This is encouraging: it shows that one can conceptually achieve the easiest marginal-regret scale, echoing the insight of \citep{xu2023pareto}.